Setting up Two-Factor Authentication - RADIUS Authenticator

-(Feature Available only in Premium Edition)
+(Feature Available only in Enterprise Edition)

+You can integrate RADIUS server or any RADIUS-compliant two-factor authentication system (like Vasco Digipass) with Password Manager Pro for the second factor authentication.
 Following is the sequence of events involved in using RADIUS-based authentication system as the second factor:

-Provide basic details about RADIUS server
+- Provide basic details about RADIUS server.

-Enable the RADIUS-based authentication system as the second factor
+- Enable the RADIUS-based authentication system as the second factor.

 Summary of Steps